RattleyCooper/warble/README.md

 ## Examples

-Profiling an image to see how many bytes we can fit into it:
+Profiling an image to see exactly how many bytes we can fit into it:

 ```
-./warble --pr=test-files/test0.png
+./warble --pr: test-files/test0.png
 1457985 available bytes
 ```

-* `--pr`    filepath of image you want to profile
+* `--pr: filepath`    filepath of image you want to profile

 ## Inject a payload into an image

 The following command injects the `warble` binary into one of the test images.

 ```
-./warble --i=test-files/test0.png --o=test-files/test0-inj.png --p=warble
+./warble --i: test-files/test2.png --o: test-files/test2-inj.png --p: warble
 Opening payload...
 Payload size: 471928
 Injecting payload...
 471928
 ```

-* `--i`    input image filepath
+* `--i: filepath`    input image filepath
-* `--o`    output image filepath
+* `--o: filepath`    output image filepath
-* `--p`     filepath to payload
+* `--p: filepath`     filepath to payload

 If the `--i`, `--o` and `--p` arguments are set, the payload will be embedded into the input image and saved to the output image filepath.